Josh Ginnelly: Lincoln City (loan)

 On 30 January 2017, Ginnelly signed for National League leaders Lincoln City on loan until the end of the season.
 He made his Lincoln City debut, playing the whole game (and played a role that led to Terell Thomas scoring an own goal), in a 3–2 win over Woking on 11 February 2017.
 He made a total of seventeen appearances in all competitions as Lincoln finished as champions.

 On 26 June 2017, Ginnelly re-joined Lincoln City on a season long loan for the 2017–18 season.
 Ginnelly scored his first goal for Lincoln on the first day of the following season in a 2–2 draw with Wycombe Wanderers on 5 August 2017.
 After suffering ankle injury that kept him out throughout August, he returned from injury on 9 September 2017, where he came on as a substitute, in a 2–1 win over Stevenage.
 It wasn't until 7 November 2017 when he scored again in a 2–1 win over Notts County in the Football League Trophy.
 A month later, on 26 December 2017, Ginnelly scored his third goal of the season, in a 3–0 win over Stevenage.
 However, he appeared in and out of the starting eleven, and faced competition from other players, including loanee signing Danny Rowe.
 As a result, he was recalled by Burnley, making nineteen total appearances and scoring three times in his second loan spell at Lincoln City.

 Tranmere Rovers (loan)

 On 12 January 2018, he signed a loan deal with Tranmere Rovers until the end of the season.
 Ginnelly scored on his Tranmere Rovers debut eight days after joining the club, in a 3–2 win over Maidenhead United.
 Despite losing his first team place between late–March and mid–April, he returned to the starting lineup on 21 April 2018, in a 2–0 win over Halifax Town.
 In the play-off semi-final, Ginnelly scored in a 4–2 win over Ebbsfleet.
-Ginnelly played the entirety of the National League play-off final, helping the side beat Boreham Wood 2–1 at Wembley and ensuring the club's return to the EFL after a three-year absence.
-He went on to make 12 appearances and scoring two times for the side.
+Ginnelly started the National League play-off final, helping the side beat Boreham Wood 2–1 at Wembley and ensuring the club's return to the EFL after a three-year absence.
+He was substituted due to injury after 34 minutes He went on to make 12 appearances and scoring two times for the side.